iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> The app checked for exposure every 24-48 hours when I first installed.
+In the last month, the app hasn't checked for exposure at all.
+Uninstalled, reinstalled, checked and rechecked settings and still no exposure check.
+Uninstalling permanently.
+Worthless unless it consistently checks for exposure.<br> :date: __2020-12-28 04:22:21__

+> Doesn't work!<br> :date: __2020-12-27 08:56:05__

+> Doesn't work<br> :date: __2020-12-27 05:25:56__

+> My app has not updated exposure checks since November 27th.
+Is it broken?
+Should I just uninstall?<br> :date: __2020-12-24 05:58:48__

+> No longer working as of November.
+I have reinstalled it twice and it just shows "never checked for exposure."<br> :date: __2020-12-23 21:54:28__

+> The app doesnt do what its suppose to at all unfortunately.<br> :date: __2020-12-23 04:05:02__

 > App is a joke if no one is reporting they have covid.
 Daughter tested postive and i am exposed.
 App never notified me.<br> :date: __2020-12-19 21:14:34__

 > Worthless.
 Not everyone is using it, and it doesn't connect to any other states.
 So basically you've just just installed an app that connects to no one.
 And now it hasn't bothered checking for exposure in over a month?!
 Uninstalled and moving on.<br> :date: __2020-12-16 20:52:18__